akochnev/ocp4-upi-helpernode/quickstart.md

 ## Finish Install

-First, login to your cluster
+First, login to your cluster.
+Again, on the helper VM, execute the following in a terminal session:

 ```
 export KUBECONFIG=/root/ocp4/auth/kubeconfig